FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ## Code - Toggle GPIO's (LEDs) Bitmask

 The predefined functions are actually just providing an abstraction of the `CommandLocalGPIO(self, p3_bitmask_on, p4_bitmask_on, p5_bitmask_on, p3_bitmask_off, p4_bitmask_off, p5_bitmask_off)` function that provides GPIO bitmask control of all controllable GPIO pins.
-This functionality is part of the Command Application and provides control of all GPIO in a single command while also guarding potentially damaging GPIO from being accidentally changed (i.e. removes ability to manually toggle the RF amplifier GPIO).
+This functionality is part of the Command Application and provides control of all GPIO in a single command while also guarding against changing GPIO values which could damage Faraday (i.e. removes ability to manually toggle the RF amplifier GPIO).

 The Python module function `faraday_cmd.CommandLocalGPIO()` contains 6 function arguments: